zoe-pith/pith-site/supperclub.md

 ### menu
 chickweed with spring onion and caviar
-butternut squash with lardo and perilla
+butternut squash with lemon balm and nasturtium
 snapper with green peppercorn and green pepper

 morel with bone marrow and juniper